Back to Blog

 Get Started with QueryGlow

-Try QueryGlow: See it in action with the live demo—no signup required.
+Try QueryGlow: Web-based, self-hosted MySQL GUI — open a URL, access your database from anywhere.
 Works with MySQL 5.7+, 8.x, and full MariaDB GUI support. $79 once, then it's yours.
+See the live demo.

 Tags: